 Finding The Right Doctors

-Jilly needed to find out why her vertebrae fractured so easily which meant testing, bloodwork etc… Typically White Cross would be unable to assist and would refer their patient to a General Practitioner, however, as non-citizens here that isn’t an option so White Cross jumped in and found way to arrange for all of the tests and interpret the results.
-When it was determined that Jilly has Osteoporosis, they even wrote the prescription that will get us through for a year until we can hopefully get back to the states.
+Jilly needed to find out why her vertebrae fractured so easily which meant testing, bloodwork etc… Typically White Cross would be unable to assist and would refer their patient to a General Practitioner, however, as non-citizens here that isn’t an option so White Cross jumped in and found way to arrange for all of the tests and interpreted the results for us.
+When it was determined that Jilly has Osteoporosis, they even wrote the prescription that will get us through for a year until we can hopefully get back to the States.

 How Much Does Medical Care Cost?

 If you’re from the States you will find that medical care here is really inexpensive but the care is still excellent.
 Jilly had a battery of bloodwork tests completed (19 tests) and the cost came out to just over $200 USD.
 After looking up these tests and their associated costs we found that the same tests would have run anywhere from $5000-$8000 USD there.
 Needless to say we were delighted to get the testing done here.